hubsterio/docs/docs/api/4_activities.rst

+.. role:: underline
+    :class: underline

 .. _ref_activities:

 Activities
 ==========

 When integrating with disparate systems, data coming in or data going out, most likely come in various shapes and formats.
-When dealing with numerous integrations with similar functional characteristics, each integration can have their own proprietary formats that differ from each other.
+In Hubster's case, most integrations may have similar functionalities, however, each integration on their own, have proprietary formats that differ from each other.
-Because of these differences, it's important to generalize them into a common format that is agnostic and consistent.
-At Hubster, we call this consistent format an **Activity**.
+Because of these numerous differences, it's important to generalize their formats into a common format that is agnostic and most of all consistent.
+At Hubster, we call this common format an **Activity**.
-This is in essence, is the hallmark behind the **unified messaging platform as service**.
+This in essence, is the hallmark behind the concept of **unified messaging**.

 This section will explain what an activity is, it's constituents and how it’s consumed by Hubster’s conversation pipeline.
 See the depiction below for annotated description on how Hubster transforms both in and outbound data models.